Castcloud/Castcloud/README.md

 The server should send all the users global `settings` and all `settings` with `clientspesific` overrides for the active client.
 The server needs to keep track of what client set `settings` with `clientspesific` overrides.
 The `clientspesific` override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID` or `token`.
 Several instanses of a client can keep their `clientspesific` `settings` in sync across serveral devices.

 ### Library/Casts
-`casts` handles the the users subscriptions.
+`casts` is the the users subscriptions.
 Each `cast` has its own unique `cast id`.
-Adding a cast to the user subscription list only requires an `URL`.
+Adding a cast to the user subscription list only requires a `URL` of a valid podcast feed.
 By using the `cast id` the client can edit and delete a subscription from the library.
 It is also possible to import and export casts via opml.

+Changes to `casts` should be sent to the server as fast as possible.
+It is recomended that clients keep an output buffer of these changes as they occur, then retry sending them until they successfully gets sent.

 __Example:__
 ```Shell